 - First time was an accident.
 Second time, after the kid pledged his loyalty so touchingly, was on purpose.
 Legato honestly was better treated by Knives than by anyone else he'd ever known.
 Because Knives didn't-kill-him, and asked him his name, and let him follow.
 Therefore, Legato wants to Kill All Humans.

-- The King of the Night in Kore wa Zombie desu ka? just wants to die but Eucliwood won't let him so by God he will kill every last person on Earth if he has to to convince her to finally kill him.
+- The King of the Night in Is This a Zombie? just wants to die but Eucliwood won't let him so by God he will kill every last person on Earth if he has to convince her to finally kill him.

-- The motives of King Joseph of Gallia in Zero no Tsukaima can be explained as such.
+- The motives of King Joseph of Gallia in The Familiar of Zero can be explained as such.
 For a long time, he was overshadowed by his immensely talented brother and was intensely jealous of him.
 He thought he would feel better if he got his brother out of his way, but it did not work and he ended up becoming devoid of any feelings.
-And then he thought perhaps destroying the world would fill the void in his heart....
+And then he thought perhaps destroying the world would fill the void in his heart...

 - Ashtaroth in Ghost Sweeper Mikami.
 He can't bear the fact that as a demon, he'll be despised by the mortal world more often than not just for that, even though demons are not innately evil, but innately chaotic and exist precisely to keep the Chaos side of the cosmic balance vibrant.
 So he sets up a scheme that can end in two ways, equally viable to him—either he gets to be the sole god of a rewritten creation, or he forces God and Satan to obliterate him.